Gabriel Olds: Acting career

-Olds' indie film, Apartment 407 won best picture at the San Diego International Film Festival in 2017, and he plays a young Pat Robertson in The Eyes of Tammy Faye.
+Olds' indie film, Apartment 407 won best picture at the San Diego International Film Festival in 2017.
+In 2021, he portrayed a young Pat Robertson in The Eyes of Tammy Faye.

 Writing career

-Olds writes screenplays and freelance journalism for Condé Nast Publications and salon.com.
+Olds writes screenplays and freelance journalism for Condé Nast Publications and Salon.com.
 He has written about flying after 9/11 and plastic surgery in Los Angeles.

+Sexual assault allegations

+On August 7, 2024, Olds was arrested at 9:40 a.m. by the Los Angeles Police Department and charged with seven counts of felony sexual assault involving at least three victims over the course of 10 years.
+His bail has been set at $3.5 million.
+On September 9, 2024, he was charged with five additional counts of sexual assault.